 I am now well underway with my work on the NXT.
 I have built and programmed the grabber bot, and have it driving to and picking up a ball on command via hand claps.

 I had a brief play with NXT-G to see if I could program a light/dark line follower, but ended up a little frustrated with variables and scope, and decided to carry on through the tutorials, and try again later when I have more NXT-G experience.
-After all, the only other similar language I used was RCX code, and pretty much mostly used NQC for my RCX programming.
+After all, the only other similar language I used was RCX code, and pretty much mostly used Not Quite C for my RCX programming.
 Despite not being a fan of these kind of languages, I am determined to get the hang of NXT-G coding before falling back to the more familiar comforts of c.

 Adding the Ultrasonic sensor to Tribot